 On October 1, 2014, Northeast Regional Director Mike Caldwell published the first PWSRs policy paper.

 Any funding to Partnership Wild and Scenic Rivers goes a long way and is supplemented by the partnerships and volunteers that manage designation locally.
-Post-designation Advisory Committees draft workplans each year.
+Post-designation Management Councils draft workplans each year.
 At the end of each year the work plan is reviewed, and a list of highlights of accomplishments is provided to the NPS.
 Partnership Wild and Scenic Rivers have all been funded by a Cooperative Agreement, usually between the National Park Service and a non-federal entity, typically a non-profit organization such as the study sponsor.
 This organization becomes the Fiscal Agent for the funds.
 More information on Cooperative Agreements may be found on NPS.gov or Grants.gov.
 Director’s Order #20 provides the directive for how the NPS enters into Cooperative Agreements.
 An example of a Cooperative Agreement for a Partnership Wild and Scenic River is available.

 improved river access for recreation including safe steps for anglers, boat launches, or boardwalk construction